Renowned Cardiologist Reveals . . .

 Now he wants to give you the same chance he had.

 So he's teamed up with Newsmax to set aside your FREE special report, 7 Steps for Living Statin Free.
-You'll receive this gift along with your 3-month trial subscription to Dr. Crandall's Heart Health Report.
+This is your gift with a one-year subscription to Dr. Crandall's Heart Health Report.
+Even the shipping is free!

 Then Dr. Crandall will explain in detail the seven strategies you must implement to have a healthy heart without taking statins for the rest of your life.